How To Turn Your Garden Into A Magical Play Area

 Good lighting can really bring the garden to life.
 Visit sites like https://www.brightlightz.co.uk/decking-lights to get some great ideas for decking lights that will keep the garden bright enough for them to play in at night time.
 There are even eco-friendly solar options so you don’t need to spend loads on the electric bill.
 You could also try getting some multicoloured fairy lights and putting them around trees and fences in the garden for that magical feeling.

 Every kid loves creating makeshift tents out of old duvets and bedsheets.
 Why not give them some material and a few poles and see if they can make their own tents in the back garden.
 It’s also a great way to give them a bit of shade if they are playing out in the sun all day, to make sure they don’t get heatstroke or sunburn.
+An outdoor hammock in the shade would make a lovely reading area too.

 The good old fashioned tire swing never fails.
 It’s been a staple of childhoods for the last century, I’m sure we all remember playing on one at some point.
 It’s incredibly easy to make your own.
 As long as you have a sturdy tree to hang it on, you just need an old tire and some thick rope.
 After you’ve put it up, make sure you test it first to check that it’s secure before the kids get on it.
 We don’t want any accidents.